 |-||stock transactions involving derivatives or share swap, indebtedness incurred taken as whole or part of the consideration, or the consideration is subject to adjustment|

 |-||property transactions involving nomination, supplemental agreements or special stamp duty|

 |-||the tenancy agreement has consideration other than rent (e.g. premium, construction fee etc.)|

 – Initial Stamping of Agreement / Assignment (not more than 4 purchasers)

 – Subsequent Agreement / Assignment

 – Tenancy Agreement (not more than 4 landlords and 4 tenants)– Contract Note and / or Instrument of Transfer (not more than 4 joint transferors and / or 4 joint transferees)

 - Download E-Stamp Account Application Form or Activate Account/Change Password

-- Inputting as many as 50 stamping requests in one go by uploading them (Details).
+- Inputting as many as 50 stamping requests in one go by uploading them (property only)(details).